mehdishn/Qt-TCP-Server/README.md

 # Introduction
 A simple cross-platform TCP server that communicates with a client in the same network.
-This code was developed in C++ using Qt library in order to control a robot (server) via an smartphone.
+This code was developed in C++ using Qt library in order to control a robot (server) by a smartphone.
 Server accepts sockets from the client and acts accordingly.

 # Dependencies
 Qt 5.x